This article will go over the basics of corporate sponsorships and how to secure one for your nonprofit.

 Propose a Plan

-Part of crafting an appealing sponsorship ask means outlining your campaign initiatives and success metrics.
-This consists of defining your fundraising goal and the impact it will have first and foremost.
-As mentioned before, use numbers and data as support.
+As mentioned before, use numbers and data to support your proposal.
 But also be sure to define your success metrics and use KPI benchmarks that show when you’ve achieved your fundraising goals.
 Be specific about how your organization plans to meet its objectives, and link this process to ongoing projects, as well.

 Draft a Sponsorship Agreement